Immerse Yourself in the Georgia Aquarium: A Delight for Kids of all Ages

 The resident dolphins are friendly and engaging.

 There is also a wading pool (sounds innocent enough) where visitors can walk with rays and zebra sharks.
 The shark experience is one of several a la carte experiences visitors can purchase in addition to regular admission.
-One of the aquarium's largest exhibits—the Ocean Voyager—features a 6.4-million gallon aquatic habitat with a 100-foot underwater acrylic tunnel and one of the world's largest viewing windows for an up-close and personal visit with whale sharks, manta rays, and other sea creatures.
+One of the aquarium's largest exhibits—the Ocean Voyager—features a 6.4-million gallon aquatic habitat with a 100-foot underwater acrylic tunnel and one of the world's largest viewing windows for an up-close and personal view of whale sharks, manta rays, and other sea creatures.

 Dolphin Coast features a number of dolphin species.

 Dolphin Coast features a 1.8 million-gallon gallery with an indoor dolphin stadium, where the family can catch an interactive show (make sure to bring a change of clothes if you choose to sit up front).
 Unlike many dolphin shows, this one focuses more on the education of the marine ecosystem rather than the pure entertainment of trick-performing dolphins.
-The show lasts about 20 to 30 minutes, is featured througout the day, and admission is included in the general fee.
+The show lasts about 20 to 30 minutes, is featured throughout the day, and admission is included in the general fee.

 The penguins are charismatic and sure to attract a crowd.

-Photos courtesy of the aquarium
+Unless noted, photos courtesy of the aquarium